Making it easier to grow your law firm

 Image from @londonfamilysolicitor's instagram

 It's worth finding out whether any of your colleagues maintain an Instagram account or take regular snaps.
-If so, ask whether you can have a look through and if they would be happy for any useful pictures to be shared by the firm.
+If so, ask whether you can have a look through it and if they would be happy for any useful pictures to be shared by the firm.

 "Experiment with imagery that includes a question to draw people into your post.
 Demonstrate your expertise in the caption by answering the question you've posed, to encourage likes and comments."